 Numerous activities are available along El Camino Real de los Tejas National Historic Trail.
 These include hiking, driving, visiting museums and visitor centers, stopping at parks, and touring historic communities established during El Camino Real era.
 Go to Places To Go for an interactive site map and a listing of sites by state that includes site name, address, phone number, access, historical significance, onsite interpretation, and website.

-Go to the Publications web page to view / read / order the official map and guide brochure.
+Go to the Trail Brochures web page to view / read / order the official map and guide brochure.

 Bring visitors to your El Camino site!
 Go to Tell-Tale Signs to learn how you can create a road sign plan in your area.